emagiz/emdocs/mds/howto/configure-certificates.md

 ***How to create a java keystore – containing your keypair***

-9. Open Keystore Explorer.
+1. Open Keystore Explorer.
-10. Select Create a new key store file.
+2. Select Create a new key store file.
-11. Select JKS (Java Key Store) and press OK.
+3. Select JKS (Java Key Store) and press OK.
-12. Click the Import Key Pair as can be seen below.
+4. Click the Import Key Pair as can be seen below.

 <p align="center"><img  src="../../img/howto/keystores-section3-2.png"></p>

-13. Select PKCS #12 (assuming you received a .p12 file)
+5. Select PKCS #12 (assuming you received a .p12 file)
-14. Type in the Decryption Password and select the .p12 file
+6. Type in the Decryption Password and select the .p12 file
-15. Save the file and secure it with an appropriate password that matches the password of the keystore (step 7)
+7. Save the file and secure it with an appropriate password that matches the password of the keystore (step 7)
-16. Give the keystore file an appropriate password.
+8. Give the keystore file an appropriate password.
-17. Save the keystore file with an appropriate name as an .jks file.
+9. Save the keystore file with an appropriate name as an .jks file.
 Ensure to use something to recognize this is a key store file

 ***How to use a SSL web service message sender in your eMagiz flow to set-up a Two-Way SSL Authentication: Same key- and truststore for all environments***

-18. Open your flow and start editing.
+1. Open your flow and start editing.
-19. Create your web service outbound gateway if you have not done that already.
+2. Create your web service outbound gateway if you have not done that already.
-20. Upload the key- and truststore in the Resources tab.
+3. Upload the key- and truststore in the Resources tab.
-21. Create your SSL web service message sender.
+4. Create your SSL web service message sender.
+	- in case you update this object, please validate in the Advanced tab if the Certificate Alias is used.
+Select the proper value
-22. Select your key- and truststore in the key- and truststore paths.
+5. Select your key- and truststore in the key- and truststore paths.
-23. Create your key- and truststore password properties and type them in the appropriate fields.
+6. Create your key- and truststore password properties and type them in the appropriate fields.

 <p align="center"><img  src="../../img/howto/keystores-section3-3.png"></p>

-24. Open your web service outbound gateway, go to the advanced tab and select your SSL web service message sender in the Message sender field.
+7. Open your web service outbound gateway, go to the advanced tab and select your SSL web service message sender in the Message sender field.

 ***How to use a SSL web service message sender in your eMagiz flow to set-up a Two-Way SSL Authentication: Different key- and truststores for every environment***

-25. Open your flow and start editing.
+1. Open your flow and start editing.
-26. Create your web service outbound gateway if you have not done that already.
+2. Create your web service outbound gateway if you have not done that already.
-27. Upload all the key- and truststores in the Resources tab (in this case we have different key- and truststores for acceptance and production).
+3. Upload all the key- and truststores in the Resources tab (in this case we have different key- and truststores for acceptance and production).

 <p align="center"><img  src="../../img/howto/keystores-section3-4.png"></p>

-28. Now download all your key- and truststores to know what their paths will be.
+4. Now download all your key- and truststores to know what their paths will be.

 <p align="center"><img  src="../../img/howto/keystores-section3-5.png"></p>

-29. For each environment create a key- and trustore property containing the path to your key- and truststore.
+5. For each environment create a key- and trustore property containing the path to your key- and truststore.
 The value should be: “resources/[filename of the key- or truststore]”.
 So in the case of the acceptance keystore this would be:
 “resources/00-103915_emagiz_esb_a19_keystore.jks”
 <p align="center"><img  src="../../img/howto/keystores-section3-6.png"></p>

-30. Create your SSL web service message sender.
+6. Create your SSL web service message sender.
-31. Type in your key- and truststore path properties.
+7. Type in your key- and truststore path properties.
+	- in case you update this object, please validate in the Advanced tab if the Certificate Alias is used.
+Select the proper value
-32. Create your key- and truststore password properties and type them in the appropriate fields.
+8. Create your key- and truststore password properties and type them in the appropriate fields.

 <p align="center"><img  src="../../img/howto/keystores-section3-7.png"></p>

-33. Open your web service outbound gateway, go to the advanced tab and select your SSL web service message sender in the Message sender field.
+9. Open your web service outbound gateway, go to the advanced tab and select your SSL web service message sender in the Message sender field.

 ## 4. HOW-TO STEPS FOR CERTIFICATES IN EMAGIZ CLOUD

 These how to steps are valid for both updates and for new certificates for web services hosted in eMagiz.

 Key Assumptions:
-- Webservice for which the certificate is meant, is already created and is successfully deployed in the environment for which the certificate is valid
+- Webservice for which the certificate is meant, is already created and is successfully deployed in the environment for which the certificate is to be updated
 - Routes in the Deploy Architecture have been configured for this specific web service
+- eMagiz Support will deploy the actual certificate in the eMagiz Cloud - focus here is to ensure the linkage between that certificate and the eMagiz platform instance

 1. In order to use the certificate for the web service, it needs to be signed by eMagiz.
 Please contact your eMagiz Partner to obtain such a certificate.
 Ensure to have a Common Name for the Certificate as a reference
 2. Log on to the eMagiz Portal